Renters Insurance in and around Jacksonville

 Insure What You Own While You Lease A Home

-The place you call home is the cornerstone for everything you hold dear.
+The place you call home is the cornerstone for everything you treasure.
 It’s where you build a life with your favorite people.
 Home is truly where your heart is.
-That’s why, even if you live in a rented property or apartment, you should have renters insurance—even if you think you could afford to replace lost or damaged possessions.
-It's coverage for the things you do own, like your lamps and guitar... even your security blanket.
+That’s why, even if you live in a rented condo or space, you should have renters insurance—even if you think you could afford to replace lost or damaged possessions.
+It's coverage for the things you do own, like your laptop and furniture... even your security blanket.
 You'll get that with renters insurance from State Farm.
-Agent Randy Taylor can roll out the welcome mat with the dedication and competence to help you make sure your stuff is protected.
-Attentive care and service like this is what sets State Farm apart from the rest.
+Agent Randy Taylor can roll out the welcome mat with the dedication and competence to help you protect yourself from the unexpected.
+Skilled care and service like this is what sets State Farm apart from the rest.
 When you're covered by State Farm, your rental can be home sweet home.

 Renters of Jacksonville, State Farm can cover you